 The Department of Physiology at Harvard the seedbed for these accomplishments had a deep-rooted commitment to providing both financial and moral support to scientists who were at the beginning of their careers.
 Albert and Ellen clearly benefited from this commitment, for it generated interactions and collaborations that led to and facilitated the success of the Grass Instrument Company and then the Foundation.

 Thus, the origins of The Grass Foundation must be sought, not only in the conjoined histories and proclivities of Albert M. and Ellen R. Grass, but also in scientific and educational developments that took place in the HMS Department of Physiology between 1906 and 1935, well before Albert and Ellen met there.
 This essay is an attempt to dissect those tangled threads; it ends with a discussion of The Grass Foundation's hallmark program the Grass Fellowship Program at the Marine Biological Laboratory in Woods Hole, Massachusetts and the impact that this program has had on neuroscience.

-Also refer to the list of Forbes Lecturers and former Grass Fellows and the short biography of Alexander Forbes.
+Also refer to the memorials, a list of Forbes Lecturers and Grass Fellows and the short biography of Alexander Forbes.